fsat/conductr-doc/src/main/play-doc/operation/Install.md

 [172.17.0.1]$ echo "conductr-agent ALL=(root) NOPASSWD: /usr/bin/reloadHAProxy.sh" | sudo tee -a /etc/sudoers
 ```

-#### Using HAProxy reload script from a customised location
+#### Using HAProxy reload script from a customized location

-HAProxy reload script location can be customised.
+HAProxy reload script location can be customized.
 ConductR-HAProxy will install its reload script in this location upon startup.

 Suppose the HAProxy reload script will be placed in `/etc/haproxy/reloadHAProxy.sh`, we will limit the bundle's sudo privileges to running this script.
 Grant permissions to the `conductr-agent` user to run the `reloadHAProxy.sh` command.
 An addition to `/etc/sudoers` allows for using `sudo` without password for the `reloadHAProxy.sh` script.